klikstermkd/keepy/README.md

+This is an AngularJS web appication, which uses Firebase as a backend.

 To install the app locally on your PC, do the following steps:

 1. If you haven't already installed bower, that do that first: ```npm install -g bower```